Thousands block Central African Republic flights in plea for help

 Milan-based aid group Emergency said a children's clinic had run out of blood and appealed for donations.

-"Doctors are struggling to treat people with serious wounds, or children with anaemia - a consequence of malaria," Ombretta Pasotti, Medical Coordinator at Emergency's Paediatric Centre in Bangui, told the Thomson Reuters Foundation.
+"Doctors are struggling to treat people with serious wounds, or children with anemia - a consequence of malaria," Ombretta Pasotti, Medical Coordinator at Emergency's Paediatric Centre in Bangui, told the Thomson Reuters Foundation.

 The U.N.'s World Food Programme said it was scaling up deliveries to up to 1.25 million people.